 4. Ease of Implementation and Leveragability of Project 2010

-5. Decision Threats: What May Cause Road-Blocks or Resistance to Executing a Decision Regarding the Solution?
+5. Decision Threats: What Can Cause Roadblocks or Resistance to Executing a Decision Regarding the Solution?

 6. Challenges and Critical Assumptions Related to Project 2010

-Each perspective includes a situation, with a set of common challenges and key steps to “capture the win” in the face of the challenges at the end of its segment.
+Each perspective includes a situation, with a set of common challenges and key steps to capture the win in the face of the challenges at the end of its segment.

-Perspective 1 – Microsoft Project 2010 Points of Entry and Scalability: Planned and Organic Growth of Technology and Process Systems
+Perspective 1.
+Microsoft Project 2010 Points of Entry and Scalability: Planned and Organic Growth of Technology and Process Systems

-This section covers Points of Entry (POE) and Stakeholder Classes.
-It highlights the scalability up or down based on the POE for Project 2010.
-It is divided into two parts:
+This section covers points of entry (POEs), the views/roles approaches that a stakeholder will see or use in Project Server 2010, [AU: Does “points of entry” need to be defined, or is this a known term to readers?]and stakeholder classes. .An example is a Team Member will have a different POE than a Project Manager.
+This highlights the scalability up or down based on the POE for Project 2010..It is divided into two parts:

 1. Addressing the needs of customers (decision makers or stakeholder) by role (essentially POE)

-2. Business case study examples with Project 2010 customers and scalability challenges, questions and resolution choices
+2. Business case study examples with Project 2010 customers and scalability challenges, questions, and resolution choices

-Recent trends show that organizations are adopting a culture of “joint decisions” to improve the collaborative effectiveness of business decision making.
-This means that decision makers from multiple stakeholder classes have visibility of status and actions across parts or all of the organization; viewing metrics from project, program and even portfolio management.
-However, we at Advisicon believe that “joint decisions” are not necessarily a developed target for a PPM culture, but rather the environment and DNA inherent to every organization.
+Recent trends show that organizations are adopting a culture of joint decisions to improve the collaborative effectiveness of business decision making.
+This means that decision makers from multiple stakeholder classes have visibility into status and actions across parts or all of the organization, viewing metrics from project, program, and even portfolio management.
+However, we at Advisicon believe that joint decisions are not necessarily a developed target for a PPM culture; rather they are the environment and DNA inherent in every organization.

-Within an organization, the cultural attitude can vary from high-functioning to mere survival.
-We have learned that the state of these organizations do not consistently correspond with the business demands.
-What this means is that a high-functioning team may be part of legacy systems, while those trying to survive are doing so with a new product or new direction the organization is taking.
+Within an organization, the cultural attitude can vary from high functioning to mere survival.
+The state of organizations does not consistently correspond with the business demands.
+What this means is that a high-functioning team may be part of legacy systems, while those teams[AU: insert ok?] trying to survive are doing so with a new product or new direction the organization is taking.
+An example of this is organizations who need to innovate as technology changes (dial-up Support technology approaches online or broadband technology).
+[AU: clarify].
 Thus, we often find that groups performing very efficiently may not be the first to adopt new tools like Project 2010.
 So, when working with an organization that is adopting Project 2010 in a department or division, the path of growth may not be as clear as we expect.

-The Identification of Responding and Driving the Needs of Business Users: Identifying the POE and Path of Growth
+Identification of, Responding to, [AU: OK?
+Otherwise I’m not sure what you mean by “identification of reseponding”.]and Driving the Needs of Business Users: Identifying the POE and Path of Growth

-Often the introduction of a new solution is based on frustration, incompetence or outgrowing the capabilities of current platforms.
-Indeed, there are many instances where the implementation of this new technology is the result of an actual business case and defined needs have been identified.
-This can provide a POE at a higher level of the organization as executives look for different options to solve the organization’s growing pains.
-Or the POE may come from organizational growth and implementation of a proper Program Management Office or possible Project Management Office (PMO).
-These managers may experience the need for a more holistic tool that grants them visibility at a different tactical level, requiring different analytics and metrics.
+Often new solutions are introduced due to frustration, incompetence, or outgrowing the capabilities of current platforms.
+Indeed, many times new technology is implemented as a result of an actual business case and identification of defined needs.
+This technological shift can provide a POE at a higher level of the organization as executives look for different options to solve the organization’s growing pains.
+Or the POE may come from organizational growth and implementation of a program management office or possible project management office (PMO).
+These managers may need a more holistic tool that grants them visibility at a different tactical level, requiring different analytics and metrics.
 This POE is also often supported by a business case.